Learn more about our impactLearn more about our impact

 WWF works to sustain the natural world for the benefit of people and wildlife, collaborating with partners from local to global levels in nearly 100 countries.

 The Arctic Council is an intergovernmental forum that formed in 1996 that aims to promote collaboration, coordination and interaction across the 8 Arctic member states: U.S., Canada, Sweden, Norway, Russia, Denmark, Finland, and Iceland.

-The Council is unique in that next to the eight arctic member states, there are several NGO’S that represent the large majority of the indigenous people across the arctic.
-They have a voice of influence by advising the decision-making of the state leaders.
-With on-the-ground teams in all of the Arctic countries, WWF is uniquely positioned to work with all member states, and has engaged with the Arctic Council since before its evolution.
+The Arctic Council is unique in that next to the eight arctic member states, there are several NGO’S that represent the large majority of the indigenous people across the arctic.
+They have a voice of influence by advising the decision-making of leaders.
+With on-the-ground teams in all Arctic countries, WWF is uniquely positioned to work with all member states, and has engaged with the Arctic Council since before its evolution.

 Looking forward it is important that steps are taken to create a network of resilient marine areas in this region.
 WWF and partners have identified those special places that will be increasingly important in a future with less ice.
 These areas should be protected from unsustainable activities, such as oil and gas development and shipping, both of which are increasing in the region as more of the Arctic Ocean opens as sea ice diminishes.